ros2/ros2_documentation/source/Tutorials/Advanced/Real-Time/Real-Time-Processing-with-multiple-threads.rst

    set_thread_scheduling(realtime_thread.native_handle(), options.policy, options.priority);

+Then, we assign to the `realtime_thread` the priority, that was passed by the command line argument.
+We are not assigning any scheduling parameter to the `default_thread`, so that the Publisher and the non real-time Subscription will be processed with default Linux settings.
-In this example, we are using a function to set the scheduling parameters.
-It calls the POSIX function `pthread_setschedparam` to assign the scheduler and scheduling priority to a thread:
+For simplicity, we are using a helper-function `set_thread_scheduling` to set the scheduling parameter of the thread.
+It calls the POSIX function `pthread_setschedparam` to assign the scheduler type and scheduling priority to a thread:

 .. code-block:: cpp